- October 7, 2018

 - National Planning Corp

-The Wolper Law Firm is currently investigating claims against Dexter Thomas, a former Financial Advisor at National Planning Corp. in Dallas, Texas.
+The Wolper Law Firm, P.A. is currently investigating claims against Dexter Thomas, a former Financial Advisor at National Planning Corp. in Dallas, Texas.
 Dexter Thomas has been in the securities industry since the 1980s.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on August 2, 2018, Dexter Thomas was terminated by United Planners Financial Services American for allegedly referring customers to make private loans in violation of the law and FINRA rules.
 Specifically, it was alleged:

 “Registered Representative affiliated with the Firm in late-2017.
 A short period of time later, the Registered Representative passed away.
 Immediately before his death, the Registered Representative disclosed that he was involved with a number of private loans or private investments with individuals-some of whom became customers of the Firm-which private loans or investments were neither disclosed to, nor approved by, the Firm.
 Registered Representative’s affiliation was terminated by the Firm.
 After the Registered Representative’s death, a number of individuals, including customers new to the Firm, have claimed that the Registered Representative did not return all of the funds privately loaned to or invested with the Registered Representative.”